DNA Tower Climb

 Dr John Beard (Director of Kings Park and Botanic Garden 1961-1970) commissioned the construction in 1966 by D&H Fraser Consulting Engineers.
 The 15m high staircase has 101 steps and was inspired by the famous double staircase in a Chateau in Blois, France.

-The DNA Tower is positioned at the Forrest Drive end of the Broadwalk Vista.
-It is an easy 1.5 km walk down the Vista to the Synergy Parkland.
+The DNA Tower is located at the Forrest Drive end of the Broadwalk Vista.
+It is an easy 1.5 km walk from Synergy Parkland and the Western Australian Botanic Garden.